Trust Your Case to Our Experienced Legal Team

-At Pacific Workers’ Compensation Law Center, our attorneys have over 130 years of collective experience and a proven record of effectively advocating on behalf of injured workers.
+At Pacific Workers', The Lawyers for Injured Workers, our attorneys have over 130 years of collective experience and a proven record of effectively advocating on behalf of injured workers.
 We understand the California workers’ compensation system, and we know how to help you navigate the process of seeking your rightful benefits.
 When you work with our firm, you get an entire team of legal professionals working for you.
 We are always here to answer your questions, address your concerns, and guide you through the process from start to finish.

 In the state of California, all workers designated as employees are eligible for workers’ compensation.
 This includes full-time, part-time, and seasonal workers.
 Additionally, it does not matter if your employer has 100 employees or just a single employee—all employers in California must carry workers’ compensation insurance (with very few exceptions).

 That being said, you are not covered by workers’ compensation if you are an independent contractor.
 Other ineligible workers include domestic laborers (housekeeping, childcare, cooking, etc.) employed by family members, individuals who work for aid rather than wages, certain volunteers, and others.
 You can see a full list of workers who are not eligible for workers’ compensation in California here.